 There are rarely two days alike at the sanctuary, so your hours and duties may vary at short-notice depending on the needs at the time.
 As a general guide, you will volunteer for 6 hours each day, normally between 07:15 and 16:00.

-A light breakfast is served at 09:30 (fruit, cereal or granola bars).
-Lunch is served from 12:30-13:30, and dinner sometime from 17:00.
+For breakfast (ranging from a full english breakfast to meusli and fruit) & lunch (burgers, toasties & salads) you can order from the Deli Menu.
+The kitchen will make a different meal for dinner every night.
 Most dietary needs can be catered for – please make sure you specify any dietary requirements on the Personal Information form that we send to you.

 Additional snacks/drinks can be purchased at the sanctuary shop.
 You can also buy extra meals at the sanctuary restaurant if you have an especially large appetite!
 Please note that meals are not provided if you are taking part in local activities or tours on your days off.